 Rising dramatically from the Adriatic as though being pulled up to heaven by its grand bell tower, there's something particularly romantic about Rovinj (roh-VEEN).
 Some locals credit the especially strong Venetian influence here — it's the most Italian town in Croatia's most Italian region.
 Rovinj's streets are delightfully twisty, its ancient houses are characteristically crumbling, and its harbor still hosts a real fishing industry.

 Pula, on the other hand, isn't quaint.
 Istria's biggest city is an industrial port town with traffic, smog, and sprawl...but it has the soul of a Roman poet.
-Between the shipyards, you'll discover some of the top Roman ruins in Croatia, including its stately amphitheater — a fully intact mini-Colosseum that marks the entry to a seedy Old Town with ancient temples, arches, and columns.
+Between the shipyards and the concrete apartment blocks, you can discover some of the top Roman ruins in Croatia, including its stately amphitheater — a fully intact mini-Colosseum that marks the entry to a seedy Old Town with ancient temples, arches, and columns.

 Of the dozens of amphitheaters left around Europe and North Africa by Roman engineers, Pula's is the sixth-largest, and one of the best-preserved anywhere.
 Throughout the Middle Ages, scavengers scraped the amphitheater as clean as a nice slice of cantaloupe, leaving just the outside standing.
 Standing inside, though, you can imagine when it was ringed with two levels of stone seating and a top level of wooden bleachers.
 You can still see the outline of the actual arena (sandy oval grounds) with the small moat — just wide enough to keep the animals off the laps of those with the best seats, but close enough so that blood still sprayed their togas.

 Most tourists in Croatia focus on the coast.
-For a dash of variety, head inland to check out the hill towns.
-My favorite two are tiny, rugged, and relatively untrampled: the artists' colony of Grožnjan and popular Motovun, with sweeping views.
+For a dash of variety, head inland to check out the Istria's hill towns.
+My favorite two are tiny, rugged, and relatively untrampled: the artists' colony of Grožnjan and Motovun, popular for its sweeping views.

 Grožnjan (grohzh-NYAHN) is your trapped-in-a-time-warp Istrian hill town.
-Its setting, artfully balanced on the tip of a vine-and-olive-tree-covered promontory, is pleasing, if not thrilling.
+Artfully balanced on the tip of a vine-and-olive-tree-covered promontory, Grožnjan is fun to wander and explore.
+Its stony, leafy, rough-cobbled lanes are lined with art galleries and truffle-and-olive-oil shops.
+It's the kind of place that invites you to get lost and leave your itinerary on your dashboard.
 Not long ago, Grožnjan was virtually forgotten.
 But now several artists have taken up residence here, keeping it Old World but with a spiffed-up, bohemian ambience.

 As you explore, you'll see frequent signs for wineries, olive-oil producers, and truffle shops.
 One recent trend in Istria is the emergence of agroturizams.
 Like Italian agriturismi, these are working farms that welcome tourists for a taste of traditional rural life.

-Opatija (oh-PAH-tee-yah), just outside of the peninsula, is not your typical Croatian beach town.
+And just outside of the peninsula is Opatija (oh-PAH-tee-yah).
+It's on the water, but it's not your typical Croatian beach town.
 In the late-19th-century golden age of the Austro-Hungarian Empire, this unassuming village was transformed into the Eastern Riviera, one of the swankiest resorts on the Mediterranean.
 While the French, British, and German aristocracy sunbathed on France's Côte d'Azur, the wealthy elite from the eastern half of Europe — the Habsburg Empire and Russia — partied in Opatija.

 While the Habsburgs and Russians are long gone, Opatija retains the trappings of its genteel past.
 Most of Croatia evokes a more ancient Mediterranean, but Opatija whispers "belle époque."
 With its welcoming and elegant promenade, it may be the classiest resort town in Croatia, with more taste and less fixation on postcards and seashells.